grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

    * _`<OUTPUT_CONFIG_PATH>`_: The full path to output the {{< param "PRODUCT_NAME" >}} configuration.
    * _`<OUTPUT_REPORT_PATH>`_: The output path for the report.

-   Using the [example](#example) Promtail configuration below, the diagnostic    report provides the following information:
+   If you use the [example](#example) Promtail configuration below, the diagnostic report provides the following information:

     ```plaintext
     (Warning) If you have a tracing set up for Promtail, it cannot be migrated to {{< param "PRODUCT_NAME" >}} automatically.
 Refer to the documentation on how to configure tracing in {{< param "PRODUCT_NAME" >}}.